 There is a 30% gradient on parts of Hardknott Pass, with the incline on some of the hairpin bends being even harsher.
 Given the severity of the climbs, the organisers have applied a generous time limit of roughly 10mph to allow as many people as possible to complete the course.

 Gaining entry to this event is probably harder than the sportive itself.
-The ballot for the 2024 event has already closed, but keep a lookout in case any places open up.
+The ballot for the 2025 event opens on the 02 December, 2024 and remains open for 10 days.

 Conclusion